Differentially Private Bootstrap: New Privacy Analysis and Inference Strategies: Privacy analysis of bootstrap resampling

+Although this representation of $f_{\cM \circ \mathtt{boot}}$ is {seemingly} simple, it is hard to compute or visualize this tradeoff function because evaluating $f_{\cM \circ \mathtt{boot}}(\alpha)$ requires solving {over $n$} optimization problems for each $\alpha$.
+It is also hard to derive composition results from this $f_{\cM \circ \mathtt{boot}}(\alpha)$, which is crucial for using the bootstrap for statistical inference since multiple bootstrap samples will be used.
 Due to the intractability of Proposition \ref{prop:epde_f_boot}, we prove a new $f$-DP result for $\cM\circ\mathtt{boot}$ using the \textit{mixture of tradeoff functions}.
 The fundamental idea of our proof is to view the bootstrap as a mixture distribution and decompose the overall tradeoff function into a mixture of tradeoff functions where each one is easy to obtain.